Horse show: Types of competitions

-Classes may be broken down by the age of horse or rider, by the number of first place ribbons earned by horse or rider, and by size or breed of horse (or pony).
-In addition, there is a near-infinite range of regional or specialty classes that may be offered.
+Classes may be broken down by the age of horse or rider, by the number of first place ribbons earned by horse or rider, and by size or breed of horse or pony.
+In addition, there are numerous other regional or specialty classes that may be offered.
 Various types of costume classes are frequently offered; sidesaddle classes are common; a "leadline" or "walk-trot" division may be offered for small children or very inexperienced riders; and assorted "freestyle" classes, where a horse and rider perform a routine set to music, are also popular.

 Rodeos and horse pulling competitions are not technically horse shows, but they are competitive equestrian events, often with a great deal of prize money.
 Equestrian vaulting is not usually seen at ordinary horse shows, even though it is an FEI-recognized equestrian sport.
-Games, such as Gymkhana or O-Mok-See competition are usually held separately from ordinary horse shows, though a few of these "speed" events may be thrown in as "fun classes," particularly at 4-H, Pony Club, and other small shows.
+Games, such as Gymkhana or O-Mok-See competition are usually held separately from ordinary horse shows, though a few of these "speed" events may be thrown in as "fun classes", particularly at 4-H, Pony Club, and other small shows.

 Awards

 Prize money is sometimes awarded, particularly at larger competitions.
 The sum varies by the placing of the rider, the prestige of the show, and the difficulty of the class.
-Horse Shows do not offer cash purses as large as those the Thoroughbred racing industry, though a few of the biggest show jumping, cutting and reining competitions may offer purse money into the low five figures.
+Horse shows do not offer cash purses as large as in the Thoroughbred racing industry, though a few of the biggest show jumping, cutting and reining competitions may offer purse money into the low five figures.
 However, most show horses in the United States, especially those at the amateur levels, rarely win significant cash prizes during their show career.
 At best, a solid competitor might break even on entry fees and, if they are quite lucky, cover some travel expenses.
 Most money made from showing horses is indirectly earned by breeding fees paid for top horses, the sale of their offspring, or from the training fees paid to top trainers.

 Trophies are usually awarded to the first place horse in a class, depending on the size of the show.
-In a championship event, trophies may be awarded to both the champion and the reserve champion, and at a national or international show, trophies are sometimes given to the top five to ten competitors.
+In a championship event, trophies may be awarded to both the champion and the reserve champion, and at a national or international show trophies are sometimes given to the top five to ten competitors.

+Other types of objects, such as dishes, trays, or plates, are sometimes given out as alternates to trophies.

 Medals are given at international events such as the World Equestrian Games and the Olympics.
-Usually only three medals, Gold, Silver, and Bronze, are awarded to the top three individuals or teams.
+Usually only three medals—gold, silver, and bronze—are awarded to the top three individuals or teams.

-Ribbons are often given for the top placings in a class.
+Rosettes or ribbons are often given for the top placings in a class.
 Often ribbons are given through the top six place entries, although some of the larger shows may award ribbons to the top ten.
-Ribbon color varies from country to country, as shown in the following chart:
+Ribbon color varies from country to country, as shown in the following chart.

 Champion & Reserve Champion ribbons are commonly called Tri-colors.
 They are usually a combination of the 1st, 2nd, & 3rd place colors for Champion and 2nd, 3rd, & 4th for Reserve Champion.